-A Self-actualization of Sorts
+A Self-actualisation of Sorts

 Following a paradigm of Consciousness does not belittle the importance of generating profits.
 Rather, it encourages a business to make decent profits and plough a part of the wealth generated there from into the welfare of the society at large.
-It exhorts an enterprise to act based on the harsh realization that resources drawn from the earth and the environment happen to be limited in supply.
+It exhorts an enterprise to act based on the harsh realisation that resources drawn from the earth and the environment happen to be limited in supply.
 Often, the stark choice facing managements is that of profits today versus survival tomorrow.
-Wiser organizations would strike a balance between the two.
+Wiser organisations would strike a balance between the two.

-Some of us may recall the Maslow’s Hierarchy of Needs, where the last stage is that of self-actualization.
-This is akin to our realizing who we really are and what we aspire for in life.
+Some of us may recall the Maslow’s Hierarchy of Needs, where the last stage is that of self-actualisation.
+This is akin to our realising who we really are and what we aspire for in life.
 However, when we turn to Eastern philosophies of motivation, we may discover that Maslow is not the ultimate authority while adopting either a spiritual or a conscious approach in management.
 He merely offers an image of the individual and social achievement based on our egos.
 In the Eastern view, there is instead an attempt to transcend the ego at all levels.

 Adhering to Consciousness would not mean that one expects our business leaders to evolve to a stage of being such selfless persons as Swami Vivekananda, Mahatma Gandhi, Martin Luther King or Nelson Mandela.